Picatinny Arsenal: BRAC Decision

 This recommendation realigned and consolidates those gun and ammunition facilities working in weapons and armaments research, development and acquisition.
 Picatinny Arsenal is the center for the DoD's research, development and acquisition of guns and ammunition, with a workload more than an order of magnitude greater than any other DoD facility in this area.
 It also is home to the DoD's single manager for conventional ammunition.

 Environmental contamination

-Since 1976 the Army conducted numerous environmental studies on Picatinny; in March 1990 it was declared a superfund and placed on the National Priorities List.
+From 1976, the Army conducted numerous environmental studies on Picatinny.
+In March 1990, Picatinny was declared a Superfund site and placed on the National Priorities List.
 176 sites are to be addressed under the Installation Restoration Program.

-Picatinny had established a Technical Review Committee in 1989 and met every other month.
-It became a Restoration Advisory Board, and public meetings are advertised in The Star-Ledger and the Daily Record.
+Picatinny had established a Technical Review Committee in 1989, which met every other month.
+The committee became a Restoration Advisory Board; the Board's public meetings were advertised in The Star-Ledger and the Daily Record.